Runtime Interface

 } // namespace aimrt::runtime::core::module

-For information about the ModuleBase base class, please refer to the ModuleBase documentation.
+For details about the ModuleBase base class, please refer to the ModuleBase document.

-Here is a simple example.
-The main.cc file that developers need to write is as follows:
+Below is a simple example; the main.cc file that developers need to write is as follows:

 #include <csignal>